C++ Deque insert

 1 5 5 2 3 4

-In this example, insert function inserts '5' element twice at second and third position.
+In this instance, the insert method adds the element '5' two times at the second and third positions.